 Sleeping on the streets should only ever be a last resort.
 Get practical advice on safety, health care, vet treatments for your pets, and keeping in touch with friends and family.

-It is best to stay where other people are sleeping, as there is safety in numbers.
+It is best to stay where other people are sleeping.
 However, sleeping in a visible place may put you at risk from the general public.
 Women may be more at risk if they are in an area where there are people they don't know.

 Some areas have outreach teams who visit the places where people are sleeping rough.
 The outreach teams may be able to help you get into a hostel or night shelter, or they may tell you about day centres you can go to.

-People who are street homeless are particularly vulnerable to crime.
-If your property is stolen, or if you are assaulted or attacked, you should always report it to the police.
+If your property is stolen or if you are assaulted or attacked, you should always report it to the police.